 Your oral presentation is based on your research paper but comes before the paper.
 It serves (informally) as a first draft of your research paper.
-The question-and-answer period following your presentation will provide feedback on your argument and suggestions as to how you might fine-tune your argument and improve your paper.
+The question-and-answer period following your presentation, along with email comments from the professor, will provide feedback on your argument and suggestions as to how you might fine-tune your argument and improve your paper.
 Thus the discussion following your presentation is as important as the presentation itself.

-You should spend no more than half of your time tracing the historical events leading to the war (which the students in the class will have a decent sense of given their background reading).
+You should spend no more than four or five minutes tracing the historical events leading to the war (which the students in the class will have a decent sense of given their background reading).
 You should focus the bulk of your remarks on summarizing your causal argument as to what caused the war, differentiating between primary and secondary causes, suggesting the path through which each cause contributed to the outbreak of the war, and providing some evidence to back up your argument.
 You might also note, building on paper #1, how your interpretation fits into the existing literature on the war.
 You will have more opportunity to elaborate on your interpretation and supporting evidence in the discussion session.
+So be selective in your presentation and remain within the 10-12 minute time limit.